AATechCulture/TeamTAI/README.md

 ## Tech Overview 💻
-We made use of some of the following tools, APIs and languages to build our solution.
+We made use of some of the following tools, APIs, and languages to build our solution.

 * Twilio API
 * Javascript